Ashutoshwahane/CryptoX/README.md

 ## BlockChain
 Add or Write Message to understand the basic blockchain functionality.

+## Setup :-> Clone the Repository and build the project.
+That's it!

 ## Built With 🛠
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.
 - [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) - For asynchronous and more..